Show All Answers

 The Treasurer’s office collects payment of all business taxes.
 You may contact their office at 804-748-1201.

 Yes.
 Chesterfield County ordinance directs the Commissioner of the Revenue to impose a penalty of 10% of the tax assessable for the non-filing or late filing of a renewal/application.
 This penalty becomes a part of the tax due.

 Each individually licensable activity, at each business location must have a separate license.

-No, but you may be considered delinquent!
-Once you have received your first business license, you are considered "in business" until you declare in writing that you are "out of business."
+No, but you may be considered non-compliant.
+Once you have received your first business license, you are considered "in business" until you declare in writing to our office that you are "out of business."

 The Chesterfield County Department of Community Enhancement allows certain businesses and occupations to be conducted in a dwelling unit provided they comply with certain restrictions.
 They can be reached at 804-748-1500.